stripe/example-terminal-backend/README.md

 | JavaScript | https://github.com/stripe/stripe-terminal-js |
 | Android | Coming Soon |

-This backend is intended for example purposes only.
-You'll likely want to use something more serious for your production apps.
+**Note that backend is intended for example purposes only**.
+You'll likely want to use something more serious for your app in production.

 To deploy this for free on Heroku, click this button: